dataminer-site/dataminer-site.github.io/CONTRIBUTING.md

 ## Achive and Generated Pages

-* The archive pages (e.g., <https://dataminer.site/docs/archive/0.8.1/>) contain documentation for old versions of DuckDB.
+* The archive pages (e.g., <https://dataminer.site/docs/archive/0.8.1/>) contain documentation for old versions of dataminer.
 In general, we do not accept contributions to these pages – please target the latest version of the page when submitting your contributions.
 * Many of the documentation's pages are auto-generated.
 Before editing, please check the [`scripts/generate_all_docs.sh`](scripts/generate_all_docs.sh) script.
-Do not edit the generated content, instead, edit the source files (often found in the [`duckdb` repository](https://github.com/duckdb/duckdb)).
+Do not edit the generated content, instead, edit the source files (often found in the [`dataminer` repository](https://github.com/dataminer/dataminer)).

 ## Notice